CleanCut/rust_programming/HowToLearnRust.md

 the compiler and show you type hints, compiler check errors, and all sorts of good stuff inline.

 - Google the terms: `rust (name of the IDE or Editor you use)`
   - Need a suggestion?
-IntelliJ, Visual Studio Code, and Atom are all great choices (and there are many more...)
+Visual Studio Code and IntelliJ are both great choices (and there are many more...)
   - Find the correct way to install Rust support for your IDE or Editor (it's often a plugin)
   - (Optional) Install TOML support, which is often separate from Rust support ([TOML](https://github.com/toml-lang/toml) is the config file format that Rust uses)